 He chuckled softly and took my hand in his, gently running his fingertips along my palm.
-I tried to conceal the soft shudder that ran through me at his touch.
+I tried to conceal the soft shudder that ran through me when he took my hand.

 "I'm glad you remembered."
 He smiled.
 "I didn't know how else to ask you... " He spoke softly, holding my gaze.

-"I remembered," I whispered.
-I smiled and nibbled my lip.
-I found myself feeling unsure how to act around him as our relationship was evolving.
+"I remembered," I whispered as I smiled and nibbled my lower lip.
+I found myself feeling unsure how to act around him now that our relationship was finally changing.